javadKefayati/performance/README.md

 ## run peroject

-install docker and docker-compose and write into the terminal in project directory
+install docker and docker-compose and write into the terminal in  the project directory

 ```bash
 docker-compose up -d